menu

 How does white cryptography prevent reverse engineering?

-Reverse engineering has many practical uses in software development and identifying underlying security issues.
-However, hackers also utilize it for malicious practices, such as malware and security breaches.
+Reverse engineering has many practical uses in software development, including identifying underlying security issues.
+However, hackers also use it for malicious practices, such as malware and security breaches.

-Whitebox cryptography resists reverse engineering threats by using cryptographic keys to preserve code.
-It can be used to create reverse-engineering detection tools and anti-tamper technology to prevent app reverse engineering.
+Whitebox cryptography resists reverse engineering threats by preserving code with cryptographic keys.
+It can be used to create reverse engineering detection tools and anti-tamper technology to prevent app reverse engineering.

 Conclusion